Note: For questions related to student housing and residence life, you may also want to view this list of FAQs

 Parking is limited.
 Freshmen students must apply for a permit.
 Visit the Parking page for more info.

-How do I add money to my declining balance meal plan?
+How do I add Dining Dollars to my account?

 Are there religious services on campus?

-Marietta College is non-secretarian and therefore has no relgious affiliation.
+There are no religious services on campus.
 There are, however, student organizations on campus devoted to different religious identities.
-In addition, there are houses of worship associated with a variet of religious traditions that can be found within easy walking distance of campus or a short drive away in the neighboring communities of Belpre, Ohio, and Williamstown and Parkersburg, West Virginia.
+In addition, there are houses of worship associated with a variety of religious traditions that can be found within easy walking distance of campus or a short drive away in the neighboring communities of Belpre, Ohio, and Williamstown and Parkersburg, West Virginia.

 I have been accepted and returned my financial aid award papers.
 When will I receive my info packet?

 Our welcome packets, with all important information for incoming students, are sent to students by the beginning of May.
-If you have not received your packed, please contact Admission.
+If you have not received your packet, please get in touch with Admission.

-Students living in residence halls are strongly urged to have up-to-date immunizations, including the Hepatitis B and the meningococcal vaccines.
-The College's Health Center, which is located in Suite 200 at 210 Seventh St., can refer students to the Marietta City Health Department for vaccinations.
+Students living in residence halls are strongly urged to have up-to-date immunizations, including the Hepatitis B and the meningococcal vaccines, as well as COVID-19.
+The College's Health & Wellness Center, which is located in Harrison Hall, can refer students to the Marietta City Health Department for vaccinations.

 Where can I buy groceries?

-There are several locations within walking distance to the campus that sell food and groceries.
-Giant Eagle, Food for Less, Speedway, and several downtown shops provide a complete food service outside the college's meal plans.
-You can also use declining balance to purchase food in Gilman Express, Izzy's, and the Chlapaty Café.
+There are several locations within walking distance of the campus that sell food and groceries.
+Giant Eagle, Speedway, and several downtown shops provide a complete food service outside of the College's meal plans.
+You can also use declining balance to purchase food at Izzy's, Red Brick BBQ, Pioneer Pit Stop, and the Chlapaty Café.

 What local restaurants are there?

-Like most urban areas, Marietta's drinking and dining options range from fast food to five-star.
-Your best bet is to explore the city (and nearby Parkersburg, WV) and discover for yourself.
+Like most urban areas, Marietta's dining options range from fast food to five-star.
+Your best bet is to explore the city (and nearby Parkersburg, West Virginia) and discover for yourself.
+The Marietta Visitors Bureau has a dining guide that can be found at mariettaohio.org/dine/.